awsdocs/aws-greengrass-developer-guide/doc_source/telemetry.md

      --targets "Id"="1","Arn"="queue-arn"
    ```
 **Note**
 To allow Amazon EventBridge to invoke your target queue, you must add a resource\-based policy to your topic\.
-For more information, see [Amazon SNS permissions](https://docs.aws.amazon.com/eventbridge/latest/userguide/resource-based-policies-eventbridge.html#sqs-permissions) in the *Amazon EventBridge User Guide*\.
+For more information, see [Amazon SQS permissions](https://docs.aws.amazon.com/eventbridge/latest/userguide/resource-based-policies-eventbridge.html#sqs-permissions) in the *Amazon EventBridge User Guide*\.

 For more information, see [Events and event patterns in EventBridge](https://docs.aws.amazon.com/eventbridge/latest/userguide/eventbridge-and-event-patterns.html) in the *Amazon EventBridge User Guide*\.